mattfoster/til/README.md

 I think something which automatically makes a list of new stuff would be fun too, maybe with tags.

 Would this also work with 'tool sharpening' ideas?
-I saw a peeped screencast where someone had a file in dropbox in which they listed stuff that they wanted to make faster.
+I saw a peepcode screencast where someone had a file in dropbox in which they listed stuff that they wanted to make faster.
 I want to emulate this.